lancernik/Chunker/readme.md

-It is a part of http://techmed.agh.edu.pl/aimedhub project, in associate with UJ.
+It is a part of http://techmed.agh.edu.pl/aimedhub project, in associate with Jagiellonian University

 What's going on accualy?  <br/>
 In this notebook we will:<br/>